olaplassen/tdt4250/README.md

 # TDT4250 Avasert Programvaredesign

-This project is a possible solution for the first and second assignment in the course TDT4250
+Repository for the assignments of the course TDT4250 at NTNU

-## Case
+## Case Description

 The case is to model a school institution with everything from courses, semesters, programs, specialications and individual studyplans.
 The first Assignment was to get expereience with the aspects of Ecore-modelling and code generation.
 The following was supposed to be implemented: